-Platform Architecture and Topology
+Understanding the Platform Architecture and Topology

 The suggested list of ports in this document shows all of the default port numbers.
 These default ports may differ based on your environment and your own unique requirements.
-In all cases, the ports and addresses listed below should be excluded from packet inspection to allow for normal service operation.
+In all cases, the ports and addresses listed below should be excluded from packet inspection to allow for proper service operation.

 Delinea Platform: High-Level Overview